yvonne-ryan/stats220/index.md

 </h3>

 <p align="center">
      Welcome to my STATS 220 Assignment 1! <br /> <br /> Below is the meme I've created!
-The inspiration for this meme comes from my role in helping to run a small lawn-mowing and garden maintenance business in Tauranga! :deciduous_tree:
+The inspiration for this meme comes from my role in helping to run a small lawn-mowing and garden maintenance business in Tauranga! <span>:deciduous_tree:</span>
 </p>

-:deciduous_tree:

 <p img align="center">
   <img src="my_meme.png" />